Recommended for beginners and long-term investors focusing on the US stock market

 Stocks and ETFs

 Passfolio clients can trade in stocks, ETFs, REITs and ADRs listed on the NYSE and NASDAQ.
 The number of ETFs pales in comparison with the offering of the broker's main competitors.
-At the time of our review, the ETFs were not available on the trading platform.

 |Stock markets (#)||2||5||3|